inguillen87/chatboc-frontend/docs/agenda-paste.md

 # Agenda Paste Form

 Allows administrators to paste a full agenda message in WhatsApp format and submit it for bulk creation of events and news.
+The profile modal now includes a third tab labeled "Pegar Información" alongside the traditional "Evento" and "Noticia" forms.

 ```
 *AGENDA MUNICIPAL*